Identifying and preventing FMLA abuse

 fmla-abuse-450x350px-3

 Employers do have some recourse here.
-The U.S. Department of Labor (DOL) has stated that once an employer can establish that its operations are being unduly disrupted by an employee’s scheduling practices, the employee “must try to arrange treatment on a schedule that accommodates the employer’s needs”.
+The U.S. Department of Labor (DOL) has stated that once an employer can establish that an employee’s scheduling practices are unduly disrupting its operations, the employee “must try to arrange treatment on a schedule that accommodates the employer’s needs.”
 That being said, sometimes scheduling changes are not possible.

 How to prevent FMLA abuse